MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemmigrationcapabilities.md

 ---
-Description: Defines the means by which a client can discover the methods provided by the migration service, and valid range of virtual system migration setting data. ms.assetid: 704fa81d-54a4-4d12-9b85-8836581d2784
+description: Defines the means by which a client can discover the methods provided by the migration service, and valid range of virtual system migration setting data. ms.assetid: 704fa81d-54a4-4d12-9b85-8836581d2784
 title: Msvm_VirtualSystemMigrationCapabilities class
 ms.topic: reference